St. James Infirmary Blues: 20th century authorship history

+Recording history

+The tune first appears as "Charleston Cabin", on a 1924 disc by the California Ramblers, in which it is intermixed with another tune reminiscent of "Swannee River", suggesting a possible inspiration.

+In 1927, Fess Williams and his Royal Flush Orchestra became the first to record the song (under the name "Gambler's Blues") crediting Carl Moore and Phil Baxter.
+As "St. James' Infirmary", the song became all the more popular after Armstrong's recording and the promotional efforts of Mills Music, Inc. By 1930 at least twenty different recordings had been released, many of the early hit recordings were by clients of Mills Artists, Inc. The Duke Ellington Orchestra recorded the song multiple times under names like "The Ten Black Berries", "The Harlem Hot Chocolates", and "The Jungle Band".
+In 1933, Cab Calloway's version anchored a classic Betty Boop cartoon and his instrumental version introduced another that featured Calloway's related hit song, "Minnie the Moocher".
+Irving Mills managed the careers of both Calloway and Ellington, and Mills Music published them both.

-Country music singer and yodeller Jimmie Rodgers recorded a version in 1930 (as "Those Gambler's Blues").
-In 1932 Rodgers recorded "Gambling Bar Room Blues", co-written with Shelly Lee Alley, which featured new lyrics but followed a similar melody to "St. James Infirmary Blues", with similar themes of alcohol abuse, violence and despair.
+The country music singer Jimmie Rodgers recorded the song in 1930 (as "Those Gambler's Blues").
+In 1932 Rodgers recorded "Gambling Bar Room Blues", co-written with Shelly Lee Alley, with a similar melody but new lyrics and themes of alcohol abuse, violence and despair.
 Cajun string band the Dixie Ramblers recorded "Barroom Blues" in 1935, with lyrics largely matching Rodgers' "Those Gambler's Blues".

 In 1961, Bobby "Blue" Bland released a version of "Saint James Infirmary" on the flip side of his No. 2 R&B hit "Don't Cry No More" and included it in his album Two Steps from the Blues.
 In 1967, the French-American singer Joe Dassin recorded the song.
 In 1968, Don Partridge released a version on his self-named album, as did Eric Burdon and the Animals on their album Every One of Us.
 Dock Boggs recorded a version of the song entitled "Old Joe's Barroom" (1965).

-The song was often performed by cabaret surrealists The Mystic Knights of the Oingo Boingo in Southern California; the band's vocalist and songwriter, Danny Elfman, often cited Cab Calloway as his inspiration in his youth.
-The White Stripes covered the song on their self-titled debut album, and Jack White says he and fellow band member, Meg White, were introduced to the song from the Betty Boop cartoon.
-In 1981, Bob Dylan adapted the song when he wrote and recorded "Blind Willie McTell".
-The song was written for his 1983 release, Infidels, but was not released until The Bootleg Series, Vol. 1-3: Rare and Unreleased, 1961-1991 (Columbia, 1991).

-In 2012, Trombone Shorty and Booker T. Jones performed an instrumental version as the opening number of the "Red, White, and Blues" concert at the White House.
+More recently, the song has been performed by cabaret surrealists the Mystic Knights of the Oingo Boingo in Southern California; the band's vocalist and songwriter, Danny Elfman, citing Cab Calloway as his inspiration.
+The White Stripes included the song on their self-titled debut album; the White's first encounter with the song having been the Betty Boop cartoon.
+In 2012, Trombone Shorty and Booker T. Jones performed the song (with musical references to "Minnie the Moocher") for President Obama and guests at the White House "Red, White, and Blues" concert.